adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

-There are 3 component parts:

-- A text box
-- A suggestions menu
-- A status box to announce changes to screen reader users

-The HTML in combination with CSS and Javascript displays suggestions beneath the text box as the user types.
-All the attributes are necessary in order to build an inclusive component that users can operate with a mouse, keyboard and screen reader interchangeably.
+The enhanced autocomplete component is made from 3 parts.
+The text box lets users type where they want to go.
+The suggestions menu displays options matching what they type.
+Selecting one completes the field.
+The status box ensures that screen reader users know that the options have been filtered.

 Text box notes:

-- `role="combobox"` announces that they are using an autocomplete control, not a regular text box.
+- `role="combobox"` tells screen reader users that this is an autocomplete control, not just a regular text box.
-- `aria-autocomplete="list"` denotes that, a list will appear from which the user can choose.
+- `aria-autocomplete="list"` explains that a list will appear from which the user can choose.
-- `aria-expanded` indicates the state.
-That is whether it's showing or not.
+- `aria-expanded` indicates whether the menu is showing or not.
 - `aria-owns="combobox-options"` connects the text box to the menu by `id`.
-- `autocomplete="off"` stops browsers showing their own suggestions and interfering with those offered by our component.
+- `autocomplete="off"` stops browsers showing their own suggestions which will interfer with those offered by the component.

 Option notes:

-- `role="option"` announces it as an option in the list.
+- `role="option"` announces the element as an option as the user navigates through the list.
-- `aria-selected` indicates the state.
-That is whether it's selected or not.
+- `aria-selected` indicates whether the item is selected or not.

 Status box notes: